 Erik is also the scientific director of the Foundation for the History of Technology (SHT).
 He is a regular speaker and contributor to leading publications and conferences.
-His books include Engineering the Future, Understanding the Past: A Social History of Technology (2017); Europe’s Infrastructure Transition: Economy, War, Nature (2015); The Making of Europe’s Critical Infrastructure: Common Connections and Shared Vulnerabilities (2013); and Networking Europe.
+His books include Engineering the Future, Understanding the Past: A Social History of Technology (2017); Europe’s Infrastructure Transition: Economy, War, Nature (2016, listen to the podcast); The Making of Europe’s Critical Infrastructure: Common Connections and Shared Vulnerabilities (2013); and Networking Europe.
 Transnational infrastructures and the shaping of Europe 1850-2000 (2006).

 Crisis narratives from the Dutch soyacene(2022)

 Sustainability Knowledge Politics: Southeast Asia, Europe, and the Transregional History of Palm Oil Sustainability ResearchGlobal Environment (2022)